ssanderson/python-interface/docs/usage.rst

 An interface describes a collection of methods and properties that should be provided by implementors.

-We implement an interface by subclassing from :class:`interface.Interface` and defining stubs for methods that should be part of the interface:
+We create an interface by subclassing from :class:`interface.Interface` and defining stubs for methods that should be part of the interface:

 .. code-block:: python